kowalskiw/fireeng-tools/structures/README.md

 * `alotofloacfis.py` - adjusting ignition times of multiple localized fires to tend to given summary HRR curve

+* `eliminate.py` - replacing BEAM element to non-loadbearing using INSULATION material

+* `ast2in.py` - handling transfer of thermal attack data from FDS adiabatic surface temperature devices to SAFIR®

+Full documentation will be available soon...

 Link to SAFIR® official website: https://www.uee.uliege.be/cms/c_4016386/en/safir